Dynamics of an Intra-host Diffusive Pathogen Infection Model

-Here $D_1$ and $D_2$ are the diffusion coefficients of susceptible and infected cells, respectively \cite{r19} with $\gamma$ is the lysis rate of infected cells \cite{r20}.
-The incidences are assumed to be the nonlinear responses to the concentrations of virus particles and infected cells, taking the forms $S f(V)$ and $Sg(I)$, where $f(V)$ and $g(I)$ denote the force of infection by virus particles and infected cells and satisfy the following properties \cite{r21}: \begin{enumerate}[start=1,label={(\bfseries A\arabic*)}] \item $f(0)=g(0)=0$ and $f(V),\ g(I)>0$, for $V,\ I>0$; \item $f'(V),\ g'(I)<0$ and $f''(V),\ g''(I)\leq0$, for $V,\ I\geq0$. \end{enumerate} Based on condition (A1) and (A2), it follows from the Mean Value Theorem that
+where $D_1$ and $D_2$ are the diffusion coefficients of susceptible and infected cells, respectively \cite{r19}, and $\gamma$ is the lysis rate of infected cells \cite{r20}.
+The infection terms are assumed to be nonlinear responses to the densities of free virus and infected cells, and take the forms $S f(V)$ and $S g(I)$, where $f(V)$ and $g(I)$ denote the forces of infection by virus particles and infected cells.
+We assume that $f$ and $g$ satisfy the following conditions \cite{r21}: \begin{enumerate}[start=1,label={(\bfseries A\arabic*)}] \item $f(0)=g(0)=0$ and $f(V),\, g(I) > 0$ for $V,\, I > 0$; \item $f'(V),\, g'(I) < 0$ and $f''(V),\, g''(I) \le 0$ for $V,\, I \ge 0$. \end{enumerate} From (A1) and (A2), the Mean Value Theorem (MVT) implies that